rust-lang/book/second-edition/src/ch16-01-threads.md

 #### Waiting for All Threads to Finish Using `join` Handles

-The code in Listing 16-1 not only stops the spawned thread prematurely most of the time, because the main thread ends before the spawned thread is done, there’s actually no guarantee that the spawned thread will get to run at all, because there’s no guarantee on the order in which threads run!
+The code in [Listing 16-1][Listing-16-1] not only stops the spawned thread prematurely most of the time, because the main thread ends before the spawned thread is done, there’s actually no guarantee that the spawned thread will get to run at all, because there’s no guarantee on the order in which threads run!